khambsimp/advofcode/day12.md

 BBCC
 EEEC

-1. It is a square. what assumptions can we make about squares?
+1. It is a square.
+What assumptions can we make about squares?
 Height = Width.
 Meaning once I have the width, then I have the height.
 Were this a stream of data, let's say I counted the number of characters until the newline character.

 1.1 Count until newline character.
 Store this integer as width.
 Done!

-1.2 that same integer can be set to the height of the field in the text character.
+1.2 That same integer can be set to the height of the field in the text character.
 Done!

 1.3 Now lets characterize each different char as representing a different crop.